AbtinMogharabin/MakeMe-BNN/README.md

 # 4. Conclusion

 In this project, we attempted to replicate the results of "Make Me a BNN: A Simple Strategy for Estimating Bayesian Uncertainty from Pre-trained Models" from CVPR 2024.
 We observed that our models generally exhibited lower performance compared to the results reported in the paper.
 This discrepancy was particularly evident in the results of our image classification models.
 We believe these differences stem from issues with the weight initialization of normalization layers and the fact that we did not have access to the exact pretrained models used in the paper.
 Because, based on our underestanding, ABNN's primary benefit is uncertainty estimation and it's not expected to cause dramatic performance improvements in a pretrained model.
-We also share the weights of our models in the original repo [here](https://github.com/AbtinMogharabin/MakeMe-BNN).
+We also share the weights of our models.

 Overall, we implemented two key aspects of ABNN: the BNL layer and the custom loss function.
 The ABNN approach enhances the uncertainty quantification abilities of pretrained models, making it both computationally efficient and highly useful given the abundance of large, publicly available deterministic DNN pretrained models in the current literature.